Greg Mirabella

 Gregory Francis Mirabella (born 5 July 1960) is an Australian politician and farmer who was a Senator for Victoria from December 2021 to June 2022, representing the Liberal Party.
 He is the husband of former federal MP Sophie Mirabella.
-His term ended on 30 June 2022, as he failed to be re-elected at the 2022 federal election.
-As of August 2022 he is the incumbent President of the Liberal Party of Australia (Victorian Division).
+His term ended on 30 June 2022, as he failed to be elected at the 2022 federal election.
+From August 2022 to September 2023 he was President of the Liberal Party of Australia (Victorian Division).

 Personal life

 Mirabella was born in Werribee, in the western suburbs of Melbourne, and was educated at Marcellin College.
 During the weekends and school holidays, he spent time on family fishing boats in the Bass Strait and milking cows in northern Victoria.
 Mirabella later joined the army and was an officer in the Australian Army Reserve.
 He was also an engineer and a volunteer firefighter.

 In June 2006, Mirabella married federal lower house MP Sophie Panopoulos, who took on her husband's surname.
 Sophie was appointed a Commissioner on the Fair Work Commission in May 2021.
 The couple have two daughters.
 Since 2005, the couple has been producing beef cattle at their family farm in East Wangaratta, and Greg has been active in the Victorian Farmers Federation.